Drake's core library has 3 big parts:

 Drake's system modeling works like Matlab Simulink.
 Drake constructs complex systems from blocks called

-systemhas input/output ports that could be connected with other system.
+systemhas input/output ports that could be connected with other systems.
 A

-leafsystemfunctions as basic components in robotics systems, like signals, sensors, controllers, planners, etc.
+leafsystemfunctions as basic components in robotics systems, such as signals, sensors, controllers, planners, etc.

-diagram itself is a system and can be nested.
-Root diagram contains all the subsystems and subdiagrams.
+systemand can be nested.
+The root diagram contains all the subsystems and subdiagrams.

 context, all methods called on a

-diagram->CreateDefaultContext() which creates the context with default value for all the subsystems.
-Things such as the initial state and the initial time can directly be set using
+diagram->CreateDefaultContext()to create the context with default values for all the subsystems.
+Values in the context, such as the initial state and the initial time, can be independently set before the simulation begins.

-A context could have continuous state, discrete state and abstract variable.
-Based on the variable type, the simulator would update the context data by either numerically integrate the continuous derivative or update the state by state space dynamics.
+A context can have continuous state, discrete state, and abstract variable.
+Based on the variable type, the simulator would update the context data by either numerically integrating the continuous derivative or updating the states using state-space dynamics.

 Drake is a simulation software.
 The Drake

 Drake incorporates famous and useful optimization tools, for example, Gurobi, SNOPT, IPOPT, SCS, MOSEK.
-These tools help to solve mathematical problem in robotics, especially areas like motion planning and control.
+These tools help to solve mathematical problems in robotics, such as motion planning and control.

-Multibody means multiple rigid bodies connected in a tree structure.
-For robotics systems, root
+Multibody means multiple rigid bodies connected in an articulated structure.
+The root

-MultibodyPlantinternally uses rigid body tree algorithms to compute the robot kinematics dynamics jacobian, etc.
+MultibodyPlantinternally uses rigid body tree algorithms to compute the robot's kinematics, dynamics, jacobian, etc.

 system.
-So it has input/output port that could be connect to other systems like controllers and visualizer.
+So it has input/output ports that could be connected to other systems like controllers and visualizers.

 A convenient technique to compute Derivative.
 Computing Integral is trivial and computing Derivative is non-trivial.
 AutoDiff is a good solution that Eigen provides to solve the derivative.

 LCM is a multi-process communication tool.
 LCM is everywhere in Drake.
-It serves as bridge between system ports, so all the communication between systems are transported using LCM, and thus can be inspected by LCM spy tool.
+It serves as the bridge between system ports, so all the communications between systems are transported using LCM, which can be inspected by LCM spy tool.

-A handy tool to parse XML file, enables Drake to parse URDF and SDF, thus create
+A handy tool that parses XML files, enables Drake to parse URDF and SDF, thus creating